Brazil’s health agency approves the use of two vaccines

 “The rivalry between Brasilia and the state governments prevented any cooperative work,” said Maurício Santoro, professor of political science at the University of the State of Rio de Janeiro.
 “The governor lost the leadership position, but made Bolsonaro act more quickly to guarantee the start of vaccination.”

 The vaccination priority will be health professionals on the front line against coronavirus.
-Vaccination by the federal government could begin on Wednesday, Health Minister Eduardo Pazuello said last week.
+Vaccination by the federal government will begin on Wednesday, Health Minister Eduardo Pazuello said on Sunday.

 Sao Paulo state started immunization Sunday after Anvisa’s decision.
+Mônica Calazans, a 54-year-old nurse who works on the coronavirus front line, was vaccinated in a ceremony led by Doria.
+Calazans had participated in the CoronaVac clinical trial.
 As more doses are available, immunization will be extended to others including the Indigenous population, people over 60 years of age and people with pre-existing diseases, according to the vaccination plan presented by the federal government.

 The Brazilian government is considering extending the time between the application of first and second doses of immunizers to reach more people quickly, Health Minister Eduardo Pazuello said in Manaus on Monday.